samatild/TuxToaster/README.md

 ## 8. Credits

-This project menu makes use of the magnific [Simple Term Menu](https://github.com/IngoMeyer441/simple-term-menu) library, which is available under the MIT License.
+This project menu makes use of the magnific [Simple Term Menu](https://github.com/IngoMeyer441/simple-term-menu) package.

+## 9. License
 See `LICENSE` for project licensing details.